UK gilts are issued by HM Treasury and listed on the London Stock Exchange. On this page we list sources for UK gilt prices.

-There are two main types of Gilts, conventional gilts and index-linked gilts.
-Information on the differences between these two types of Gilts can be found on the UK Debt Management Office website.
+A gilt is a UK Government liability in sterling, issued by HM Treasury and listed on the London Stock Exchange.
+There are two main types of gilts: conventional gilts and index-linked gilts.
+More information on the different types can be found on the UK Debt Management Office website.

-The Debt Management Office provides the Latest available closing prices and yields and a database of historical Gilt Reference Prices covering the period from 12th July 1996 to the present date.
-The database of historical prices can be used to generate a list of reference prices by business date and includes the ISIN Code, redemption date, clean price, dirty price, accrued interest, yield and modified duration.
+The Debt Management Office provides the latest closing prices and yields and a database of historical gilt prices from 12 July 1996 to 21st July 2017 .
+The database can be used to generate a list of reference prices by business date and includes the ISIN Code, redemption date, clean price, dirty price, accrued interest, yield, and modified duration.

-The Debt Management Office website states that 'For a given gilt the reference price is not intended to give a market price at which it could be traded, but provides an indicative price.'
+The website states that 'For a given gilt the reference price is not intended to give a market price at which it could be traded, but provides an indicative price.'

 The production and administration of end-of-day reference prices passed from the DMO to FTSE-Tradeweb after 21st July 2017 and can be accessed from the Tradeweb website (registation required).
 Access is free for non commercial use from 12.00 noon on the day following initial publication.

 If you're having trouble finding the information you need, ask the Library & Information Service.
 Contact us by telephone on +44 (0)20 7920 8620, by web chat or by email at email@example.com.